February 26, 2020

 Because they have gone undiagnosed or misdiagnosed for so long, it can be very hard for some patients to rebuild a trusting relationship with their medical team.
 By the time they have an accurate diagnosis, they have often already moved from doctor to doctor seeking help, hearing over and over, “I don’t do this very often, so it’s not my strength,” or “What you have is rare and very weird.”

-But it’s important to stress that whatever diagnosis you may have, it’s not rare or weird to us at MD Anderson.
-This will not be our first time treating it.
+But whatever diagnosis you may have, it’s not rare or weird to us at MD Anderson.
+We care for hundreds of people with neuroendocrine tumors each year, so this will not be our first time treating them.
 And we are very happy to work together to find the best treatment plan for you.

 Why should patients come to MD Anderson for neuroendocrine tumor treatment?